HITECHCRIME/HC_SG51_Colorized_World/README.md

 painting grey on a masterpiece seeking all the waste among order
 4 and 20 deep round my knees (down my knees?)

 [VERSE 1]
-throttle fully bent, null void heavy toll paid to fill my head - breathe with one breath and sight i come alive feeling someone's drive, purpose tracking active let me guess as i swear on both our lives
+throttle fully bent, null void with one breath and sight i come alive heavy toll paid to fill my head (breathe)

+feeling someone's drive, purpose tracking active let me guess as i swear on both our lives
-(just to grasp the heart of ice it will melt its dark) just to grasp the heart of ice, melt its dark (melting thrice) (dark) feel the warmth of my tribe, same species, rarest kind feel(ing) the vibe's warmth, calm of my tribe's might flame of the spirits ages old - rest sometimes it's the ashes when you notice only flaws (in your soul) inner cause, it's the digits that remain through your specters i emerge eye to eye, laser line of sight, line of understanding connection is still stable when you watch me
+(just to grasp the heart of ice it will melt its dark) just to grasp the heart of ice, melt its dark (melting thrice) (dark) feel the warmth of my tribe, same species, rarest kind

+feel(ing) the vibe's warmth, calm of my tribe's might flame of the spirits ages old - rest sometimes it's the ashes when you notice only flaws (in your soul) inner cause, it's the digits that remain

+through your specters i emerge eye to eye, laser line of sight

+line of understanding
+connection is still stable
+when you watch me